Biomechanics Coach And Performance Specialist

-I am a qualified Biomechanics coach and sports massage therapist based in London within the South Woodford area and Marylebone.
+I am a qualified Biomechanics coach in London within the South Woodford area.
 I first studied the field of biomechanics and sports therapy twelve years ago to enable me to know more about the body its movement and dysfunctions with an interest in increasing performance.
 What quickly became very apparent was the fact that a large majority of people were suffering from back, knee or shoulder pain and that biomechanics was the missing link in helping my clients to become pain free as well as helping to increase their performance in their chosen sport or daily life.

 Biomechanics is the study of the human body, the body’s